-- 52-week Loans are loans granted in Samoan Tala to clients who belong to SPBD Centers.
+- 52-weeks Loan are loans granted in Samoan Tala to clients who belong to SPBD Centers.
 This type of loan is provided to clients at an interest rate of 27.00% for a loan cycle of 52 weeks.
-Principal and interest payments are made on a weekly basis.
+Principal and interest payment are made on a weekly basis.
 Loan amount ranges from a minimum of WST1,000 to WST6,000.
-New client members may borrow from WST500 to ST 1,000. - ii) 17-week Loans are loans granted in Samoan Tala to clients who belong to SPBD Centers.
+New client members may borrow from WST500 to WST 1,000. - ii) 17-week Loans are loans granted in Samoan Tala to clients who belong to SPBD Centers.
 This type of loan is provided to clients at an interest rate of 9.00% for a loan cycle of 17 weeks.
 Principal and interest payment are made on a weekly basis.
-Loan amount ranges from a minimum of WST300 to WST500.
+Loan amount ranges from a minimum of WST300 to WST500. - iii) SME Loan was launched in August 2013.
+The main focus is SPBD clients who have maintained a very good business.
+Phase I and Phase II of this new product have already been launched in 2013.
+Loan amount ranges from \$7,500 to \$15,000. - iv) OWL is the Overseas Workers Loan Program, and this new product was also launched in 2013, to assist men from Samoa who are selected to take up seasonal work in New Zealand.
+SPBD provides unsecured credit which ranges from \$1,500 to \$2,500 to seasonal workers to pay for visa fees, airfares, and all other related travel costs.